sidewayss/html-elements/README.md

 When the page is loading, if the element doesn't find its template file in **/html-templates**, the DOM generates an unsupressable HTML 404 "file not found" error.
 Then it falls back to the built-in template file.
 I would suggest copying the built-in files to your templates directory as a starting point.
 Then edit them to create your own designs within the template structure.

+NOTE: The [`part`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) attribute and CSS [`::part`](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) are new enough that it's worth reviewing the [current support grid]((https://caniuse.com/mdn-html_global_attributes_part)) (the two grids are identical).
+The built-in templates have fallback styles to support older browsers.
+Remember that `::part` overrides the element's style unless you specify `!important`.

-NOTE: Using the `part` attribute inside `defs` is unreliable across browsers.
+Also note: Using the `part` attribute inside [`defs`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/defs) is unreliable across browsers.
 Firefox doesn't recognize it.
 Chrome doesn't allow hyphenated part names.
 I haven't gotten past those two yet.
 The built-in template files avoid doing this, which limits their internal structure and complicates their external styling.

 NOTE: The CSS files in the `css` sub-directory are samples.
 They are not used directly by the elements, as the template files are.

 ## Base Classes
 #### `class BaseElement`
-`BaseElement` is the superclass for `<input-num>` and `MultiState`.
+`BaseElement` is the superclass for `input-num` and `MultiState`.
 It manages two DOM attributes: `disabled` and `tabindex`.
 See `base-element.js`.

 #### `class MultiState`
 `MultiState` is the superclass for `state-btn` and `MultiCheck`.
 It manages the `data-key-codes` attribute, which contains a JSON array of [keycodes](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_code_values) that act like a mouse click.
 It converts `click` and `keyup` to `change` for compatibility with `<input type="checkbox">`.
 See `multi-state.js`.